Tinkerforge/doc/en/source/Software/Brickv.rst

 can be restored automatically during the flashing process since Brick Viewer version 1.1.13.

-First bring the Brick into the bootloader modus.
+First bring the Brick into the bootloader mode.
-Hold the Erase button, then press the Reset button 1x.
+Hold the Erase button, then press the Reset button one time.
-The blue LED should be off.
-Now the Brick should be in the bootloader (based on your operating system some sort of Atmel device could be detected).
+No the blue LED should be off and the Brick should be in the bootloader mode (depending on your operating system some sort of Atmel device could be detected).

 Start the Brick Viewer and click "Flashing":